gianlucatruda/jammie-java/README.md

 ```

 Once you are done, submit a pull request [here](https://github.com/gianlucatruda/jammie-java/pulls) comparing your feature branch to the <i>develop</i> branch.
 The reviewing and discussion then begins.

+For more detail on the development process, check out [this illustrated guide](https://guides.github.com/introduction/flow/).